ashutoshpandey1490/hitman-cli/README.md

 - If player looses in higher level then they will have to start from beginning.
 - Input validation is performed at each level.

+## Possible enhancements
+- Users can be allowed to have multiple weapons at the same time and they should be able to change it while hitting the system player.
+- Users can be allowed to add custom weapons.

 ## To generate the jar
 - mvn clean package (You must have maven installed)